suppetia/Log/README.md

 // use lowWindow.log(...) to add new log entries logWindow2.log(new Number[]{22.3, 47.98, 0.1324}); // throws LogDataException if the data classes mismatch
 ```

-    mark rows to analyze them
+    - mark rows to analyze their logging data

 ### (package-private) class LogDataTableModel
 -> extends DefaultTableModel